 The use of wireless technology goes beyond uses such as on-demand streaming or internet browsing.
-Wireless technology is being increasingly used in our lives for day-to-day activities.
+Wireless technology is being increasingly used for our day-to-day activities.
 We rely on it for important communication services such as EMS response, Police & Fire response, voice calls, text messages, emails, and the increasing use of the Internet of Things (internet-enabled devices communicating with one another).
 We also rely on wireless technology for GPS & location services, P.O.S systems, healthcare, and education services.
 With this increased use of wireless technology, each carrier must establish a strong wireless network.
 A tower in this proposed location, along with its collocation opportunities, will contribute greatly to the existing wireless network within the Township of Scugog.

 To further investigate the need for improved network coverage in the area, Shared Tower Inc. has requested a Propagation Study from third parties.
 These reports analyze the current network coverage for major carriers and how the proposed Shared Tower site would contribute to these existing networks.
 In this application process, the need for improved coverage is identified by carriers.
-As service providers, carriers carry out the role of identifying areas with poor coverage based on data factors such as quality of calls, dropped calls, and subscriber feedback.
+As the service provider, the carriers carry out the role of identifying areas with poor coverage based on data factors such as quality of calls, dropped calls, and subscriber feedback.
 As the land-use authority's role is not to determine or confirm if a network issue exists, the following details have been provided to the Township of Scugog for informational purposes.

-As shown in Figure 5, current network coverage is considered to be very poor to poor in the area which would allow for minimal voice call capabilities and low throughput data streaming.
+As shown in Figure 5, current Rogers network coverage is considered to be in the very poor category, which would only allow for minimal voice call capabilities.
 The image to the right in Figure 5 shows the improvement in network coverage with the proposed tower.
-The area has now transitioned from having very poor to poor coverage to having great coverage, allowing for quality voice call capabilities, as well as, high throughput data streaming uses.
+The area has now transitioned from having very poor to great coverage with adequate coverage in the outer core.
+The proposed tower will allow for quality voice call capabilities, as well as, high throughput data streaming uses.

-Figure 5: Comparison of Network Coverage Propagation Study completed by Rogers
+Figure 5: Comparison of Network Coverage - Rogers

+Propagation Study completed by Rogers

-Clutter Margin RSRP Range Benchmarking -78 dBm or Greater Great coverage - voice calls, high throughput data streaming In-Building Dense -88 to -78 dBm Great coverage - voice caus, nigh throughput data streaming In-Building Light -98 to -88 dBm Adequate coverage - voice calls, low throughput data streaming In-Car -110 to -98 dBm Poor coverage - voice call capabilities On Street -116 to -110 dBm Minimum -119 to -116 dBm Very poor coverage - minimal voice call capabilities Fringe Less than -119 dBm
+Clutter Margin RSRP Range Benchmarking -78 dBm or Greater Great coverage - voice calls, high throughput data streaming In-Building Dense -88 to -78 dBm great coverage - voice caus, riigh throughput data streaming In-Building Light -98 to -88 dBm Adequate coverage - voice calls, low throughput data streaming In-Car -110 to -98 dBm Poor coverage - voice call capabilities On Street -116 to -110 dBm Minimum -119 to -116 dBm Very poor coverage - minimal voice call capabilities Fringe Less than -119 dBm

-Current Bell network coverage is considered to be adequate with pockets of areas having great service, as shown in Figure 6.
-The placement of the tower would allow for a seamless user experience as more areas transition from having adequate coverage to great coverage.
-This would allow for quality voice calls and high throughput data streaming opportunities.
+Current Bell network coverage is considered to be poor to adequate in the area which would allow for voice call capabilities and low throughput data streaming, as shown in Figure 6.
+Similarly to the Rogers coverage map in Figure 5, the placement of the tower would allow network coverage to transition from having poor to adequate coverage to great coverage, allowing for quality voice call capabilities, as well as, high throughput data streaming uses.